 The Company is entitled to a deduction for federal and state tax purposes with respect to employees' stock award activity.
 The net deduction in taxes otherwise payable arising from that deduction has been credited to additional paid-in capital.
-For the fiscal years ended December 30, 2011, December 31, 2010 and January 1, 2010, the net deduction in tax payable arising from employees' stock award activity was \$2,378,000, \$3,972,000 and \$3,282,000 respectively.
+For the fiscal years ended December 28, 2012, December 30, 2011 and December 31, 2010, the net deduction in tax payable arising from employees' stock award activity was \$3,948,000, \$2,378,000 and \$3,972,000 respectively.

 The Company and its subsidiaries file income tax returns in the United States federal jurisdiction, California and various other state and foreign jurisdictions.
-The Company is no longer subject to United States federal income tax examination for years prior to 2008.
-The Company is no longer subject to California franchise tax examinations for years prior to 2007.
-With few exceptions, the Company is no longer subject to state and local or non-United States income tax examination by tax authorities for years prior to 2007.
+The Company is no longer subject to United States federal income tax examination for years prior to 2009.
+The Company is no longer subject to California franchise tax examinations for years prior to 2008.
+With few exceptions, the Company is no longer subject to state and local or non-United States income tax examination by tax authorities for years prior to 2008.

-At December 30, 2011, the Company had unrecognized tax benefits of \$388,000, which primarily related to uncertainty regarding the sustainability of certain deductions taken on the Company's federal and state income tax returns.
-A reconciliation of the beginning and ending amount of unrecognized tax benefits is as thousands): follows (in Balance at January 1, 2010 324,000 Additions based on tax positions related to the current year 83,000 Additions for tax positions of prior years 3,000 Reductions due to lapse of statute of limitations (34,000) Settlements - Balance at December 31, 2010 \$ 376,000 Additions based on tax positions related to the current year Additions for tax positions 83,000 of prior years - Reductions due to lapse of statute of limitations (55,000) Reductions due to change in accounting method (16,000) Settlements
+At December 28, 2012, the Company had unrecognized tax benefits of \$908,000, which primarily related to uncertainty regarding the sustainability of certain deductions taken on the Company's federal and state income tax returns.
+A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows:

+Balance at December 31, 2010 \$ 376,000 Additions based on tax positions related to the current year 83,000 Additions for tax positions of prior years - Reductions due to lapse of statute of limitations (55,000) Reductions due to change in accounting method (16,000) Settlements - Balance at December 30, 2011 \$ 388,000 Additions based on tax positions related to the current year 275,000 Additions for tax positions of prior years 317,000 Reductions due to lapse of statute of limitations (72,000) Reductions due to change in accounting method - Settlements - Balance at December 28, 2012 \$ 908,000